pointW/scooter-page/index.md

     <iframe width="400" height="225" src="https://www.youtube.com/embed/cfigrh8n-4s" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
   </div>
   <div style="float:left; max-width:500px">
     <p>To test our system in a real-world scenario, we used an open kitchen area.
-The system were run with automatic grasp selection in pick-and-drop mode by an expert user.
+The system was run with automatic grasp selection in pick-and-drop mode by an expert user.
 At the start of each task, the scooter was driven to a start point and then up to the next object in the sequence to be grasped.
 Then the expert user would operate the system to grasp the target object.</p >
   </div>
 </div>